Air Headquarters Communication Squadron: History

+The Air Headquarters Communication Squadron traces its roots to No. 3 Communication Flight, RAF, which operated in India during World War II, providing liaison and staff transport duties.
+After Independence, the need for a dedicated, centrally controlled air transport unit led to the formal establishment of the squadron under Indian command.
+The unit inherited both the aircraft and ethos of these wartime communication flights, evolving into the IAF’s primary VIP and administrative flying arm.

 Due to the requirement of conveying VIPs in pre-Independence India, a small unit was formed in January 1947 under Wing Commander Bryant Fenner of the Royal Indian Air Force (RIAF) called Communication Squadron (India).
 This unit came under the command of Squadron Leader Melville Duarte on 1 November 1947 as Air Headquarters Communication Squadron (RIAF) and has been based at Air Force Station Palam ever since.
 It retained its name after India became a republic on 26 January 1950.

 The squadron began operations with war-surplus Airspeed Oxford and Douglas C-47 Skytrain (Dakota) aircraft.
 It acquired the DeHavilland Dove the following year.
 The first turboprop aircraft, two Vickers Viscount, were inducted in 1956, but were withdrawn from service and sold in 1967.
 During his premiership, Prime Minister Jawaharlal Nehru and his family occasionally flew in a VIP Dakota, IJ-817-S, from which his ashes were scattered in the Vale of Kashmir following his death in May 1964.

 In 1964, the squadron acquired the Hawker Siddeley HS 748 (Avro), followed by the induction of three VIP variants of the Tupolev Tu-124 in 1966.
 On 4 November 1977, one of the three TU-124 aircraft (V-643), carrying Prime Minister Morarji Desai and other officials from Delhi to Jorhat, struck trees during its landing approach and crashed with the loss of the crew, though the Prime Minister and the other passengers survived.
 A subsequent court of inquiry attributed the cause of the accident to a combination of spatial disorientation and pilot error, with the possible failure of a radio-altimeter as a factor.
 The last of the three TU-124s, Rajdoot, was retired on 13 November 1981, having been replaced by the Boeing 737-200 in October 1980.